openxla/stablehlo/docs/spec_draft.md

 process, it is usually unambiguous to refer to these values by their names.
 However, when describing semantics of collective ops, that is insufficient, and we use the notation `name@process_id` to refer to the value `name` within a particular process.
-(From what perspective, unqualified `name` can be viewed as a shorthand for `name@(replica_id(), partition_id())`).
+(From that perspective, unqualified `name` can be viewed as a shorthand for `name@(replica_id(), partition_id())`).

 The execution order across processes is implementation-defined, except for the